kvenkata986/helm-kube-jenkins/README.md

-# Continuously delivering applications to Kubernetes using Helm
+# Continuously delivering Applications to Kubernetes using Helm